1afa/sabre-zarafa/README.md

 [SabreDAV](http://code.google.com/p/sabredav) to connect with [Zarafa](http://www.zarafa.com) groupware.

+Sabre-Zarafa is a backend for the SabreDAV server.
+SabreDAV is a generic DAV server that processes CardDAV, CalDAV and WebDAV requests.
+It handles all the intricate parts of the DAV protocols and client communication, but doesn't know anything about databases or stores.
+It defers the responsibility for providing abstract objects like "cards" and "address books" to backend software like Sabre-Zarafa, which is free to implement retrieval and storage however it likes.

+Sabre-Zarafa knows nothing about DAV, but does know how to get data from the Zarafa server and convert it to VCard format.
+Together, the SabreDAV frontend and the Sabre-Zarafa backend combine to form a Zarafa-based CardDAV server.

 ## License

 Sabre-Zarafa is licensed under the terms of the [GNU Affero General Public